 How Do You End Up With a Low Engagement Rate?

 - Did you do lots of follow-for-follows?
-If you did, you are probably interacting with many users who keep doing the same thing.
+If you did, you probably interact with many users who keep doing the same thing.
 What do you think happens if you have many followers who follow 1000, 2000, or more accounts?
 That's right.
 They will never see you in their feed.
 Don't do likes for likes, follows for follows, etc. You are only damaging your account by engaging in these actions.

 All the above are possible culprits if you are witnessing a low engagement rate for your Instagram account.